At least 8 credits from the following courses:

 This course explores the elements of leadership and delineates the principles necessary for success in a global environment.
 Discussion of the role and function of leadership will include an in-depth analysis and study of needs impacting individuals, organizations, and society.
 This course provides students with leadership skills and competencies on which to build an individual model for effective leadership.

 Learning theories and instructional design models are the two fundamental pillars for the field of instructional design.
-In this course, students will study the learning theories and philosophies that formed, influenced, and supported this field.
+In this course, students will study the learning theories and philosophies that have formed, influence, and support this field.
 Students will also study instructional systems theories, models, and systematic approaches to instructional design.
-In this course, students will apply these theories, strategies, and instructional models to create a learning, instructional design or training event in their chosen settings, including business, industry, government, healthcare, and classroom education.
+In this course, students will apply these theories, strategies, and instructional models to create a learning, instructional design, or training event in their chosen setting, whether business, government, healthcare, higher ed, industry, k-12, or other.
 At the end of this course, students will make a plan on how to prepare for an instructional design career.

 In this course, students will study the practices employed to manage and deliver instructional content in an online environment.
 Students will interact with a functional Learning Management System (LMS) to manage the design, development, delivery, and evaluation of reusable learning content.

 This course presents fundamental principles and practices for evaluating courses and programs, with a focus on formative and summative evaluation and criterion-referenced testing.
 Students will explore evaluation models and theories, create a learner satisfaction survey, create criterion-referenced tests, create grading rubrics, and work with a data set to interpret data and make recommendations to improve a course or unit of instruction.
-Projects completed in the course will become part of the student's portfolio.
+Projects completed in the course will become part of the student?s portfolio.

 In this course, students will apply design principles to create a learning event that includes the use of new and emerging technologies.
 Students will research collaboration and networking tools for their use and value in learning environments.
 Delivery platforms and software will also be explored for their impact on instructional strategies.
 Projects completed in the course will become part of the student's portfolio.

-In this course, students will learn a framework for understanding human performance by working with scenarios and case studies to analyze performance problems, determine the level and type of intervention required, and make recommendations for a suite of solutions that will achieve the desired impacts.
+In this course, you will learn a framework for understanding human performance by working with scenarios and case studies to analyze performance problems, determine the level and type of intervention required, and make recommendations for a suite of solutions that will achieve the desired impacts.

 This course introduces students to funding sources and grant writing.
 Students will be expected to locate funding options and write a grant application.

-Applying strategic decision making strategies, students will analyze the structures, practices, and performance of organizations in the administration of justice, including courts, law enforcement, and corrections, both not-for-profit and for-profit.
+Within the scope of the foundations of justice and administration and social, financial, legal and political opportunities and challenges, students will apply strategic decision making strategies to analyze the communicative structures, practices, and performance of organizations in the administration of justice.
+Specific goals, challenges, and leadership theories will be holistically summarized and synthesized to develop solutions within the courts, law enforcement, and corrections, in both not-for-profit and for-profit organizations.
 Applied perspectives in ethical leadership functions that respond to organizational problems and objectives through best-practices will also be addressed.
-Additional topics will include program planning, implementation, and evaluation.
+As future leaders, students will, moreover, demonstrate fluency in employee rights and issues and apply budgeting strategies to maximize agency goals.
+Additional outcomes will address program planning, implementation, and evaluation, as well as appraisal of new technological advancements utilizing articulated and relevant criteria.

 Students learn to think and act as ethical leaders within a public service context.
 The course focuses on putting administrative decisions and organizational plans into action.
 Students learn to use leadership concepts and tools and interpersonal skills for working with individuals and groups to effectively execute administrative plans and make decisions.
 Students also develop knowledge and skills for communicating and collaborating with internal and external stakeholders; particularly elected officials, the media, interest groups, and the public.

-Students learn to use fundamental budgeting, accounting, and financial management concepts and tools necessary for leading and managing government and nonprofit organizations.
+Students learn to use fundamental budgeting and financial management concepts and tools necessary for leading and managing government organizations.
 Students learn to use analytical techniques for making administrative and policy decisions with significant financial implications.
-Students also examine the competing values and politics that underlie and impact financial decisions in the government and nonprofit organizations.
+Students also examine the competing values and politics that underlie and impact financial decisions in government.
 Finally, students develop skills for effectively communicating financial analysis methods and conclusions with colleagues, elected officials, the media, and the public.

-Students learn to use fundamental budgeting, accounting, and financial management concepts and tools necessary for leading and managing government and nonprofit organizations.
+Students learn to use fundamental budgeting and financial management concepts and tools necessary for leading and managing government organizations.
 Students learn to use analytical techniques for making administrative and policy decisions with significant financial implications.
-Students also examine the competing values and politics that underlie and impact financial decisions in the government and nonprofit organizations.
+Students also examine the competing values and politics that underlie and impact financial decisions in government.
 Finally, students develop skills for effectively communicating financial analysis methods and conclusions with colleagues, elected officials, the media, and the public.

-Students learn to apply fundamental methodological concepts and analytical tools necessary for contributing to administrative and policy discussions, critically assessing causal claims, and making informed administrative and policy decisions.
-The goal is to have students become critical consumers of academic research and professional reports and confidently apply statistical concepts and techniques for professional decision-making.
+Students learn to apply fundamental methodological concepts and analytical tools necessary for contributing to administrative and policy discussions, critically assessing quantitative and qualitative research, and making informed administrative and policy decisions.
+The goal is to have students become confident applying statistical concepts and tools for critical analysis and professional decision-making.
+Students also apply concepts and tools necessary to evaluate and use appropriate evidence to make effective administrative and policy arguments.
 Finally, students develop skills for effectively communicating analysis methods and conclusions with colleagues, elected officials, the media, and the public.

 The student will examine the theory and techniques used by healthcare executives to analyze financial status and trends.
 Topics include financial planning, budgeting, risk assessment, rate setting, financial controls, management care, cost accounting, and capital financing of healthcare organizations.
 The importance of proper financial management to effective healthcare leadership is emphasized.

-This course provides and overview of the historical and current leadership concepts, theories and constructs.
+This course provides an overview of the historical and current leadership concepts, theories and constructs.
 Application and assessment of the individual leadership style will enable the student to develop their leadership voice.
 This course will provide a construct that will enable the student to identify transferrable skills that align with the organization that they are serving in.
-This course will also challenge students to assess their own leadership strengths and weaknesses and produce an in-depth plan of action to develop and refine leadership competencies.
+This course will challenge students to assess their own leadership strengths and weaknesses and produce an in-depth plan of action to develop and refine leadership competencies.
 Students will conduct substantive scholarly research to address and capture relevant and cutting-edge leadership theoretical work for application in course assignments.

 The MSN practicum experience provides students with the opportunity to receive academic credit for experience in an authentic work environment, which may be either external or internal to the University depending on the student?s preference.
 The student will have the option of precepted or non-precepted experiences that are approved by the faculty member.